Jaystarz360/Code-Quiz/README.md

 # Code-Quiz

+## The Project
+I created a quiz for on JavaScript, HTML and CSS fundamentals that stores high scores.
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.

 ## User Story
 AS A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers
+I WANT to take a timed quiz on JavaScript, HTML and CSS fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers

 ## Acceptance Criteria